ScaleBSD/scalebsd.github.io/_drafts/2018-05-12-UDP-On-FreeBSD-is-anyone-using-this-at-scale.md

 [![](/media/svg/2018.05.11/udpsender4.svg)](/media/svg/2018.05.11/udpsender4.svg)

-If we replace the if_afdata rlock path protecting the liveness of L2 table entries (ARP or ND6) we get back up to 2.4-2.6Mpps, but fully half the samples are now attributable to the inpcb read lock:
+If we replace the if_afdata rlock path protecting the liveness of L2 table entries (ARP or ND6) we get back up to 2.4-2.6Mpps, but fully half the samples are now attributable to the inpcbhash read lock:
 [![](/media/svg/2018.05.11/udpsender5.svg)](/media/svg/2018.05.11/udpsender5.svg)

 It turns out that we're partially receiver limited (on FreeBSD) fixing the inpcbhash lock bumps received packets to 3.5Mpps.